anornkun/ecash_node_tools/README.md

 ### What is eCash?

 [ECash](https://e.cash) is electronic cash for the Internet.
 Similar to physical cash, it can be used without any middle man, and can be sent directly from peer to peer.
 It works using a distributed network of computers across the world.
-If this sounds similar to Bitcoin, that's because eCash is a software fork of Bitcoin and has many of the great features of Bitcoin.
+If this sounds similar to Bitcoin, that's because eCash is a software fork of Bitcoin and has many of the same great features.
 However, it is built for higher throughput, lower transaction fees, and bulletproof security.
 A key feature yet to be unlocked is near-instant transaction finality, something that most blockchains lack.
 ECash is true electronic cash for everyone.

 ### Why run an eCash node?